pharindoko/cdk-internal-gateway/README.md

 # CDK Internal Gateway

-This CDK construct simplifies the setup of **internal serverless applications** for large companies and enterprises.
+Use this CDK construct to create **internal serverless applications**.

-## Features

-- creates all aws components needed to allow access only from the internal network of your company in a secure manner
-- modularized approach with separate constructs
-  - add multiple internal api gateways to the same internal service to save costs and keep flexibility

----

-## Requirements

-- CDK V2 (2.46.0)
-- A VPC
-- A VPC Endpoint for execute-api
-- A Hosted Zone
-- Internally accessible subnets (for the load balancer)
+Useful for larger companies to create internal  serverless applications that are not exposed to the internet and only accessible from the internal network.

 ## Installation